 - 1. The Downtown Library will present programs that increase cultural or historical awareness. - 2.
-The Downtown Library will pursue funding to display traveling history exhibits in the Oklahoma Room. - 3.
+The Downtown Library will pursue partnerships within the downtown community in order to broaden our resources in offering quality programs. - 3.
 The Downtown Library staff will assist the Headquarters Manager in hosting the Downtown Open House which showcases the library as part of the Downtown community. - 4.
 The Downtown Library will offer at least one program that can benefit the homeless community as well as other customers.